 The only structures on the site were an old Pony Express Stop - which they used for an office - and an arena.
-The arena was known as the largest rodeo arena in the valley.
+For many years, the arena was known as the largest arena in the Arizona valley.